-As it is customary with the Igbo tribe of the Nigerian descent, I travel every Christmas to my hometown without fail.
+As it is customary with the Igbo tribe in Nigeria, I travel every Christmas to my hometown without fail.
 The season is often filled with laughter, merriment and it is considered the best family bonding period, however, the most important day of the season, 25 December, is often the most unpleasant day during the celebration and this is because of how it has been commercialized.

 Regardless of the day of the week, the 25th day of December is a day of worship and thanksgiving for Christians who usually go to church to commemorate the day.
 The excitement of the celebration is often drowned by the numerous calls to offer monetary donations into the church coffers.